jena-mari/csci262-a1/README.md

 - Access is controlled according to the Bell–LaPadula model:
     - Users can only read files at or below their clearance.
     - Users can only write/append files at or above their clearance.
+    - Dominance Rules state that user clearance dominance is 0 < 1 < 2 < 3.
 - Files are stored in memory and saved to Files.store for persistence.
 - The program always reports a test MD5 hash: MD5("This is a test") at the start.